jasonm23/onlisp-markdown/onlisp.md

 ## 9.5 Avoiding Capture by Prior Evaluation

-Sometimes argument capture can be cured simply by evaluating the endan- gered arguments outside of any bindings created by the macroexpansion.
+Sometimes argument capture can be cured simply by evaluating the endangered arguments outside of any bindings created by the macroexpansion.
 The simplest cases can be handled by beginning the macro with a let expression.
 Figure 9.1 contains two versions of the macro before, which takes two objects and a sequence, and returns true iff the ﬁrst object occurs before the second in the